qgis/QGIS-Documentation/source/docs/user_manual/processing/intro.rst

 Introduction
 ============

-This chapter introduces the |qg| processing framework, a geoprocessing environment that can be used to call native and third-party algorithms from |qg|, making your spatial analysis tasks more productive and easy to accomplish.
+This chapter introduces the QGIS processing framework, a geoprocessing environment that can be used to call native and third-party algorithms from QGIS, making your spatial analysis tasks more productive and easy to accomplish.

 In the following sections, we will review how to use the graphical elements of